ManvithMadhuvarsu/E-Commerce-Recommendation-System/README.md

 This project is designed to implement a **real-time e-commerce recommendation system** that provides personalized product suggestions to users based on their browsing history, cart additions, and product interactions.
 The system uses **collaborative filtering** for existing users and **content-based filtering** for new users.
 The application is built with a modern stack using **React** for the frontend, **Supabase** for the backend, and **Python** for recommendation algorithms.

+You can view the live application here: [Shoppy Smart](https://shoppy-smart.netlify.app/)

 ## Features

 ### 1. **User Management**